suerion/AutomatedWorkcarts/README.md

   - This is useful for removing properties from a trigger (without having to remove and add it back) since `aw.updatetrigger` does not remove properties.
 - `aw.movetrigger <id>` -- Moves the specified trigger to the track position where the player is aiming.
 - `aw.removetrigger <id>` -- Removes the specified trigger.
+- `aw.enabletrigger <id>` -- Enables the specified trigger.
+This is identical to `aw.updatetrigger <id> enabled`.
+- `aw.disabletrigger <id>` -- Disables the specified trigger.
+This is identical to `aw.updatetrigger <id> disabled`.
+Disabled triggers are ignored by workcarts and are colored gray.

 Tip: For the commands that update, move or remove triggers, you can skip the `<id>` argument if you are aiming at a nearby trigger.

 ### Command aliases

-The following command aliases are also available:
+The following command aliases are available:
 - `aw.showtriggers` -> `awt.show`
 - `aw.addtrigger` -> `awt.add`
 - `aw.addtunneltrigger` -> `awt.addt`